JanTristanH/harzer-wander-buddy/README.md

 Have tow hours to spare and don't know which tour you could do?
 No worries, our automatic tour planning is here to save the day!

+### Overview map

+The Harzer Wander Buddy offers an easy to use map, that displays the stamps in a way you can actually use.
+With their numbers and if you have visited it.

 ### Badge progress overview

 Get an overview of the progress of your badges.
 Even the more complicated ones, requiring specific places to be visited are tracked down easily"

+### Friends (planned)

+Plan and share tours with your friends in a way, you can keep track the progress of each one of you.

 ## Docker image